Previous dayMarch 19, 2026Next day

 170.5 km---✓ ReviewedUSGS →

-This magnitude 4.5 event was detected 6 km ENE of Jordán, Colombia on March 19, 2026, with origin time 23:41 UTC.
-The hypocenter lay at 170.5 km, placing this in the intermediate depth category.
-Geolocation places the event at 6.750°N, -73.041°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 4.5 earthquake 6 km ENE of Jordán, Colombia came in on March 19, 2026 at 23:41 UTC.
+At a depth of 170.5 km, the event was intermediate depth.
+Coordinates: 6.750°, -73.041°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19